 Radiation therapy is a type of cancer treatment that uses intense energy beams to kill cancer cells.
 In most cases, radiation therapy uses x-rays, but protons or other types of energy can also be used.
 The term radiation therapy most often refers to external beam radiation therapy.
-Radiation therapy (also called radiation therapy) is a cancer treatment that uses high doses of radiation to kill cancer cells and reduce the size of tumors.
+This type of treatment is used to target and destroy cancer cells while minimizing damage to healthy cells.

 At low doses, radiation is used in x-rays to see inside the body, as is the case with x-rays of broken teeth or bones.
 Radon is a colorless, odorless radioactive gas.
 Long-term exposure to radon can cause lung cancer.
 Epidemiological studies provide the necessary data to quantify cancer risks based on dose and to establish radiation protection standards.

 Leukemia and most solid cancers have been linked to radiation.
 Most solid cancer data are reasonably well described by linear dose response functions, although there may be a decrease in risks with very high doses.
 People exposed early in life have especially high relative risks for many types of cancer, and the risk of solid, radiation-related cancer seems to persist throughout life.
 Radiation therapy is one of the most common forms of cancer treatment.
 It uses high-energy x-rays to identify and kill cancer cells.